praw-dev/prawtools/README.md

 # Documentation for wtchen's fork of BBOE's PRAWtools

+## Setup

+It is necessary to have the praw library.
+To obtain it, run ``pip install praw``.

+To manually install PRAWtools, run ``setup.py install``

 ## Beginner help

 Run tests.py to test.
 Do not execute stats.py or mod.py directly.
-This is due to package.
+This is due to the program's packaging as well as other issues related to testing (why make it harder for yourself?).

-To manually install PRAWtools, run ``setup.py install``

 ## Manual

-This is for my fork *only*, and may not work on bboe's package or any other forks.
+This is for my fork *only*, and may not work on bboe's version or other forks.

     Usage: subreddit_stats [options] subreddit